 ITU-T Study Group 16

-Multimedia coding, systems and applications
+Multimedia and related digital technologies

-ITU-T Study Group 16 is responsible for studies relating to ubiquitous multimedia applications, multimedia capabilities for services and applications for existing and future networks.
-This encompasses accessibility; multimedia architectures and applications; human interfaces and services; terminals; protocols; signal processing; media coding and systems (e.g. network signal processing equipment, multipoint conference units, gateways and gatekeepers).
+ITU-T Study Group 16 is responsible for studies relating to ubiquitous multimedia applications, multimedia capabilities, multimedia services and multimedia applications for existing and future networks.

+This encompasses information and communication technologies for multimedia systems, applications, terminals and delivery platforms; accessibility for digital inclusion; ICTs for active assisted living; human interfaces; multimedia aspects of distributed ledger technologies; media and signal coding and systems; and digital multimedia services in various verticals (health, culture, mobility, etc.).

+NOTE – When ITU-T SG16 was created in 1996, one of its mandates was to continue ITU-T SG1's studies on multimedia services.
+Accordingly, reference to "services" in the context of SG16 mandate is to be understood as "multimedia services".

 ITU-T Study Group 17

 Security

 ITU-T Study Group 17 is responsible for building confidence and security in the use of information and communication technologies (ICT).

+Issues related to building confidence and security in the use of ICTs including protecting personally identifiable information (PII) such as technical and operational aspects of data protection with respect to ensuring confidentiality, integrity, and availability of PII.
+Providing security for ICTs and ensuring security by ICTs remain as major study areas for ITU-T SG17.

-This includes studies relating to cybersecurity, security management, countering spam and identity management.
-It also includes security architecture and framework, protection of personally identifiable information, and security of applications and services for the Internet of things (IoT), smart grid, smartphone, software-defined networking (SDN), Internet protocol television (IPTV), web services, social network, cloud computing, big data analytics, mobile financial system and telebiometrics.
+To this end, studies for security are included.
+This also includes studies relating to cybersecurity, managed security services, endpoint detection and response, security management, countering spam and identity management.
+It also includes security architecture and framework, protection of personally identifiable information, quantum based security, security for distributed ledger technologies, security for intelligent transport system, security aspects related to AI, and security of networks, applications and services such as the Internet of things (IoT) and smart cities, various kinds of networks including IMT2020/5G and beyond, smart grid, industrial control system (ICS), supply chain, smartphone, software-defined networking (SDN), network function virtualization (NFV), Internet protocol television (IPTV), web services, over-the-top (OTT), social network, cloud computing, big data analytics, digital financial system and telebiometrics.

 Study Group 17 is also responsible for the application of open system communications, including directory and object identifiers, and for technical languages, the method for their usage and other issues related to the software aspects of telecommunication systems and test specification languages in support of conformance testing to improve the quality of Recommendations.

 ITU-T Study Group 20